Prostate cancer is the third leading cause of death from cancer in men in Canada.

 - Regular PSA testing can provide an early warning of prostate disease including cancer

-- When detected early, the five-year survivability rate is over 99%*
+- When detected early, the five-year survivability rate is extremely high*

 - When detected late, and the cancer has spread, the five-year survivability rate is 28%*